-- Use strategies for managing group work so it can run smoothly and effectively. - Plan group work so that all pupils are engaged. - Use well-managed group work in the classroom to help pupils learn more effectively.
+- Use strategies for managing group work so it can run smoothly and effectively. - Plan group work so that all student teachers are engaged. - Use well-managed group work in the classroom to help student teachers learn more effectively.

 T4-2 | 2 Introduction